dildoran2195/sep10-freedom-project/blog/entry02.md

 ## Skills

 #### One skill that I gained is Organization by FP synthesize Part A that has information about `software` and `hardware` for economists becasuse I need to find detials about any gadget, tools, machinery for `hardware` and programs, websites, and data for `software` so I did find a lot.
 Therefore, I needed to organize details that I found in order to not get confused and frustrated while I'm using that details for something else.
 Plus, I'll feel unconfident when I don't organize my details for Freedom Project that will have impact on my future while I'm doing my SEP homework or classwork.

+#### Another skill that I gained is Collaboration by FP synthesize Part A that has information about `software` and `hardware` for economists because I ask a lot of help from Mr. Mueller and a junior whos name is Samuel.
+One day, Mr.Mueller introduced a junior named Samuel to us because I think he was great in SEP so he probably got Mr.Mueller's trust and attention.
+Therefore, he was in school to help us especially me when I was finding my `hardware`.
+It wasn't easy to find gadget by doing reaserch in Google so I call on that wise junior and he told me AI was not gadget which was big help because if he didn't told that to me, I'll be keep thinking `software` is `hardware` when it was not accurate.
+I also raise my hand to Mr.Mueller to help me if I need to paste link to logo of data or program that I found and I did needed that link so I did paste it but later I also paste link to website becasuse I though it was really beneficial.
+Therefore, thank you to both of hese people whom are Mr.Mueller and Samuel.

+## Summary
+I'm really proud that I completed my FP synthesize Part A that has information about `software` and `hardware` for economists because it helped me to gain skills for my future.
+This was not easy bceuase it was challenging and I never had experience doing FP synthesize Part A therefore I'm hapy that I got through this complicated progress.